Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Experiments

-To analyze monosemanticity across all neurons, we plot in Figure~\ref{fig:monosemanticity_distribution} the scores of both the original neurons and the Matryoshka SAE neurons from the last layer of model $f$.
+To analyze monosemanticity across all neurons, we plot in Figure~\ref{fig:dino_monosemanticity_distribution} the scores of both the original neurons and the Matryoshka SAE neurons from the last layer of model $f$.
 We ordered neurons by decreasing scores and normalized neuron indices to the $[0,1]$ interval to better compare SAEs with different widths.
 These results confirm our analysis above, and demonstrate that the vast majority of neurons within SAEs have improved MS compared to the original neurons.
 Even when comparing with $\varepsilon=1$, i.e. with same width between the SAE and original layers, we can see that about $90\%$ of the neurons within the SAE have better scores than the original neurons, proving once again that the sparse decomposition objective inherently induces a better separation of concepts between neurons.
-Furthermore, MS share a similar relative trend for increased expansion factors, implying that the absolute number of neurons increase for each value.
+Furthermore, MS scores increase overall with the expansion factor until a certain point ($\varepsilon = 4$), after which they decrease overall, reaching even lower values than $\varepsilon=1$.
+Although the relative fraction of neurons at different values of MS is decreasing for very wide latents, the absolute number is still increasing.
 We refer the reader to Appendix for MS with raw (unnormalized) neuron indices.
-Finally, although the worst score decreases with increased width, it is worth noting that only relatively few neurons reach such low scores.

-The relationship between the sparsity level $K$ used when training Matryoshka SAEs and the scores of the learned neurons is illustrated in Figure~\ref{fig:monosemanticity_distribution_topk}.
-We observe that a stricter sparsity constraint decomposes the representation into more monosemantic features.
-The average MS peaks at $0.70$ for the optimal setting of $K=1$, whereas it drops to $0.53$ for $K=50$.
+The relationship between the sparsity level $K$ used when training Matryoshka SAEs and the scores of the learned neurons is illustrated in Figure~\ref{fig:dino_monosemanticity_distribution_topk}.
+We observe that a stricter sparsity constraint decomposes the representation into more monosemantic features overall.
 However, this does not imply that the highest sparsity ($K=1$) is always the best choice, as improvements in MS come at the cost of reduced reconstruction quality.
-In the same setup, the FVE varies from $31.3\%$ at the lowest $K=1$ to $74.9\%$ at the highest $K=50$.
-To balance the interpretability and the reconstruction quality, we set $K=20$ as our default, for which the FVE remains at a reasonable $66.8\%$.
+In the same setup, the $R^2$ varies from $31.3\%$ at the lowest $K=1$ to $74.9\%$ at the highest $K=50$.
+To balance interpretability and reconstruction quality, we set $K=20$ for which the $R^2$ remains at a reasonable $66.8\%$.
 Detailed results are in the Appendix.